-First and foremost, remember the auto deduction isn’t travel, but expenses for your car or truck.
+First and foremost, remember the auto deduction isn’t travel, but expenses for your car, truck or SUV.
 Also, remember this includes ALL your vehicles as long as they have some sort of business use, i.e. an RV, van, delivery truck or motorcycle used in your business (more articles to come)!

 There are TWO MAIN OPTIONS to write off auto expenses and it all starts here!!